SUSE/doc-modular/templates/README.md

 # How to use these templates

-This README gives you a short introduction about the files and how to use it.
+This README gives you a short introduction to our template files and how to use them.

 # Why these templates?

-These templates act as a blueprint for topic oriented writing in DocBook.
+These templates act as a blueprint for topic-oriented writing in DocBook.

 # Using these templates